commfish/seak_sablefish/README.md

 17.  `YEAR/r/marking_survey_analysis.r`: sensitivity analysis of marking survey/abundance estimate on SCAA results; impact of moving to a bi- or triennial stock assessment; appeared in 2020 forecast, does not need to be rerun annually;
 18.  `YEAR/r/ypr.r`: run YPR stock assessment by partitioning mark-recapture abundance estimate into sex and age classes, estimating F50 YPR model, and calculating ABC;
 19.  `YEAR/r/ageing_error_matrix.r`: old code from Kray Van Kirk (previous biometrician) that may be useful when developing an updated ageing error matrix.
+20.  `2024/r/survey_gear_experiments.r`: This code examines differences in the catch composition of longline and pot gear in experimental comparison performed in Clarence (SSEI) and Chatham (NSEI) straights in 2022 and 2023.
+The 2022 study compared slinky and conical pots during the Chatham marking survey.
+The 2023 studies in both locations compared slinky pots to longline gear in side by side sets.
+All data is stored in the 2024 year folder.

 The `.cpp file` for the SCAA model is found in `tmb/` folder in each YEAR folder.